Copilot-Language/copilot/copilot/README.md

 [![Version on Hackage](https://img.shields.io/hackage/v/copilot.svg)](https://hackage.haskell.org/package/copilot)

 Copilot is a runtime verification framework for hard real-time systems.
-Programs can be interpreted for testing, or translated into C99 code to be incorporated in a project or standalone application.
-The C99 code generated is constant in memory and time, making it suitable for systems with hard real-time requirements.
+Programs can be interpreted for testing, or translated into code to be incorporated in a project or standalone application.
+The C99 and Bluespec code generated is constant in memory and time, making it suitable for systems with hard real-time requirements.

 [Installation](#installation) •
 [Examples](#examples) •